Vehicle registration plates of Malaysia: History of Malayan military registration numbers

-The Z #### format is preceded by a ## Zx ## format introduced during large-scale procurement of road vehicles and armored cars for Commonwealth armed forces at the height of the Malayan Emergency, a derivative of the registration plate format for British armed forces vehicles circa the late-1940s and 1950s.
+The Z #### format is preceded by a ## Zx ## format introduced during large-scale procurement of road vehicles and armoured cars for Commonwealth armed forces at the height of the Malayan Emergency, a derivative of the registration plate format for British armed forces vehicles circa the late-1940s and 1950s.

 Similar to its British counterpart, the ## Zx ## format was entirely incremental, except the Z designation indigenous to the region.
 For example, the series began from 00 ZA 01 to 00 ZA 99 before resuming at 01 ZA 00; when 99 ZA 99 was reached, the secondary letter incrementally progressed to 00 ZB 01 (skipping 00 Zx 00), restarting the cycle of numbers.
 The format may also be bisected in the middle to read as ##Z x##, as commonly depicted on Emergency-era Daimler Scout Cars; it may also be arranged vertically in parts of two where there is little horizontal space, such as on early Land Rovers.
 Some vehicles used during the Emergency were also registered under the British ## xx ## convention without a Z designation (most commonly the ## Bx ## range) as the vehicles were originally under Britain ownership.

 By 1957, the ## Zx ## and ## xx ## formats are rendered obsolete following the introduction of the Z #### format under a new round of rationalisation.
 The old formats lingered well into the 1960s on a fraction of Emergency-era vehicles handed down to Malaya.